Burling graphs revisited, part III: Applications to $\chi$-boundedness: Dumbbells

 The second part follows from Lemma~\ref{theorem:the-method}. \end{proof}

-\begin{remark} Notice that the technique used in this section can help us to obtain more non-weakly pervasive graphs.
-In particular, any graph having an induced subgraph isomorphic to $ D $ as described in Theorem~\ref{thm:non-Burling-dumbbells}, is a non-weakly pervasive graph.
+\begin{remark} Notice that the technique used in this section can help us to obtain more graphs that are not weakly pervasive.
+In particular, any graph having an induced subgraph isomorphic to $ D $ as described in Theorem~\ref{thm:non-Burling-dumbbells}, is not weakly pervasive.
 Thus the graph in Figure~\ref{fig:more-for-dumbbell-examples}, in which $ G $ is any arbitrary connected graph, has $D $ as an induced subgraph, and is not weakly pervasive. \end{remark}